1883-1889 h r x E

 West Herts Cricket & Football Club & Ground

 Formed when Watford Rovers were absorbed into West Herts Club & Ground

 1893-1897 h q r s

-Formed by merger of West Herts and Watford St Mary's
+Formed by the amalgamation of West Herts and Watford St Mary's

 1910-1914 h s

 1935-1936 B D

 Sept 55-1956 v